 The Mount Milligan mine is a copper-gold project in central British Columbia, Canada.
-The mine is located about 150km northwest of Prince George.
+The mine is located 155km north-west of Prince George.

 A feasibility study and mining permits were completed and acquired by 2009.
 An Environmental Assessment (EA) certificate for the mining project was received in March 2009.
 British Columbia awarded the Mines Act Permit in September of that year.